timescale/docs/promscale/guides/index.md

-# Guides
+# How-to Guides
-The Promscale guides provides the information related to operations and integrations of Promscale.
+How-to guides for Promscale provide information related to tasks such as migrating, upgrading, integrating and others.

 *   Migration of existing metrics data using [Prom-migrator][prom-migrator].
 *   Promscale upgrade [guide][upgrade-guide].